2019 Annual Report

 Central to our model is the recruitment of traditional midwives.
 These women have delivered healthcare to their communities for generations.
 But, because traditional midwives have been cut off from the formal health system, these births are often dangerous for mothers and babies.

-We leverage the deep connections of these midwives and train, pay, supervise, and digitally empower them as professionalized Community Health Workers.
-Lwala Community Health Workers identify pregnant women as they proactively visit homes.
-Then, they link mothers to the formal health system by identifying symptoms of high-risk pregnancies, ensuring adequate maternal nutrition and supporting safe delivery at a facility.
-They also follow-up on postpartum care, provide breastfeeding support, and counsel new mothers on a range of contraceptive options.
+We leverage the deep connections of these midwives by combining them with status quo Community Health Workers and training, paying, supervising, and digitally empowering this new cadre as professionalized Community Health Workers.
+Lwala Community Health Workers identify pregnant women as they proactively visit homes in their village.
+Then, they link mothers to the formal health system, identifying symptoms of high-risk pregnancies, ensuring adequate maternal nutrition, promoting prenatal care visits, and supporting safe delivery at a facility.
+They also follow up on postpartum care, provide breastfeeding support, and educate new mothers on a range of contraceptive options.

 PERCENTAGE OF SKILLED DELIVERIES

 LWALA PRE-2011 - 2019